sueswe/datecalc-go/README.md

 `datecalc -v YYYYMMDD [-d|-m|-y +/-int] [-w] [-nth int -dow Weekday]`

-where 'Weekday' hast to be one of the following:
+where 'Weekday' has to be one of the following:

 ~~~
 	Sunday